Alissa Saieva-Finnie BA, JD

-Alissa Saieva is an associate with Pape Salter Teillet LLP and specializes in Indigenous rights law, with an emphasis on governance and the intersection between Aboriginal and environmental law.
+Alissa Saieva-Finnie is an associate with Pape Salter Teillet LLP and specializes in Indigenous rights law, with an emphasis on governance and the intersection between Aboriginal and environmental law.

 Prior to joining Pape Salter Teillet LLP, Alissa consulted on a treaty rights infringement case with a prominent constitutional law advocate after having summered and articled with a Toronto litigation firm specializing in Aboriginal law and Indigenous rights.
 Alissa has a background in civil litigation, having clerked and summered with a boutique civil litigation firm in Toronto prior to and during her legal studies.
 She has also interned, worked, and mentored with numerous law firms in Toronto through the Law in Action Within Schools (LAWS) Program of which she is the first graduate to be licensed to practice law.